Fatima, Spain & Lourdes Pilgrimage

-- Round-trip airfare from Cleveland
+- Round-trip airfare from your desired Airport

-- Airport taxes & fuel surcharges
+- All airport taxes & fuel surcharges

-- 8 nights Holy Land at centrally located first class hotels: (or similar)
+- Centrally located first class hotels: (or similar)

 - Transfers as per itinerary

-- Breakfast and dinner daily
+- Breakfast and Dinner daily

-- Wine and water with dinners
+- Wine with dinners

 - Transportation by air-conditioned motor coach

-- Assistance of a professional local guide throughout
+- Assistance of a professional local guide(s)

 - Sightseeing and admissions fees as per itinerary

-- Mass daily & spiritual activities
+- Mass daily & Spiritual activities

 - Flight bag & portfolio of all travel documents